15 Things Diabetes Doctors Do to Keep Their Own Blood Sugar Under Control

 Find an activity that helps you relax in five minutes or less

 Stress is an unfortunate side effect of the busy lifestyles that most people lead nowadays.
 If you don’t take a moment to decompress, your blood sugar may rise in response to the excessive amount of hormones you produce when your body goes into “fight or flight” mode.
 In times of dire stress, your body makes more glucose to compensate for this surge in hormones, which leads to trouble for diabetics since their insulin won’t let their cells take in the extra energy for use.
 LeBlanc relies on meditation apps like Headspace and soothing music (think Enya) to calm her nerves on the spot.
+Stress is just one of the many everyday habits that could ruin your diabetes control.

 Use a nutritionist to help you make a diabetic-friendly diet plan

 “I have worked with a number of phenomenal certified diabetes educators and nutritionists all throughout my career,” says Dr. Soleimanpour.
 “I would ask for their advice on why a certain food is a good choice or a bad choice.
 But you don’t have to be an endocrinologist to seek out a nutritionist or diabetes coordinator to get that information.”
 In fact, a lot of health insurance plans pay for diabetes education and nutrition, but you’ll want to call to find out your coverage.
 The more information you have, the more successfully you can manage your diabetes.
+You can even follow these simple tricks for living well with diabetes from diabetics themselves.

 Measure your blood sugar an hour before bedtime